Cohomology of generalized configuration spaces: Introduction

 This question has a slightly nicer answer if one considers \emph{cohomology with compact support} instead of the usual cohomology.
 This can be seen already for $n=2$, in which case there is a Gysin long exact sequence

 associated to the inclusion of $F(X,2)$ as an open subspace of $X^2$.
 If we work with field coefficients, then $H^k_c(X^2) \cong \bigoplus_{p+q=k}H^p_c(X) \otimes H^q_c(X)$ and the map $H^k_c(X^2) \to H^k_c(X)$ is given by multiplication in the cohomology ring $H^\bullet_c(X)$; consequently, the compactly supported cohomology groups of $F(X,2)$ are completely determined by the compactly supported cohomology of $X$, \emph{with its ring structure}.
 No such simple statement is true for the usual cohomology or homology.\end{para} \begin{para} For $n > 2$ it is no longer true that $H^\bullet_c(F(X,n))$ depends only on the ring structure on $H^\bullet_c(X)$.
-However, as a consequence of the results proved in this paper, we will see that if $X$ is any locally compact Hausdorff space, and $R$ is any ring,\footnote{From now until forever, all rings are assumed to be commutative.} then the graded $\mathbb S_n$-module $H^\bullet_c(F(X,n),R)$ depends only on the quasi-isomorphism class of the \emph{$\mathbb E_\infty$-algebra} given by the \emph{compactly supported cochains} $C_c^\bullet(X,R)$.\footnote{If $R=\Z$ and the one-point compactification of $X$ is finite type nilpotent, this is an easy consequence of Mandell's theorem \cite{mandell}.} In fact, the full $\mathbb E_\infty$-structure is not needed: there is a forgetful functor from $\mathbb E_\infty$-algebras to \emph{twisted commutative dg algebras}, and one only needs to know $C_c^\bullet(X,R)$ as a twisted commutative dg algebra.
+However, as a consequence of the results proved in this paper, we will see that if $X$ is any locally compact Hausdorff space, and $R$ is any ring,\footnote{From now until forever, all rings are assumed to be commutative.} then the graded $\mathbb S_n$-module $H^\bullet_c(F(X,n),R)$ depends only on the quasi-isomorphism class of the \emph{$\mathbb E_\infty$-algebra} given by the \emph{compactly supported cochains} $C_c^\bullet(X,R)$.\footnote{If $R=\Z$ and the one-point compactification $X^\ast$ of $X$ is finite type nilpotent, this is an easy consequence of Mandell's theorem \cite{mandell}, at least modulo point-set issues.
+Indeed, we may identify $C_c^\bullet(X,R)$ with the reduced cochains of $X^\ast$, so that the $\mathbb E_\infty$-structure on the compactly supported cochains determines the homotopy type of $X^\ast$.
+Then $F(X,n)^\ast$ is given by collapsing the big diagonal inside the $n$-fold smash product of $X^\ast$ with itself, which is clearly homotopy invariant.} In fact, the full $\mathbb E_\infty$-structure is not needed: there is a forgetful functor from $\mathbb E_\infty$-algebras to \emph{twisted commutative dg algebras}, and one only needs to know $C_c^\bullet(X,R)$ as a twisted commutative dg algebra.
 If we are not interested in the $\mathbb S_n$-module structure on $H^\bullet_c(F(X,n),R)$ one needs even less information: we may consider $C_c^\bullet(X,R)$ as what's known as a \emph{commutative shuffle dg algebra}.
 With field coefficients one can show using homological perturbation theory that $H^\bullet_c(F(X,n))$ depends only on the ring $H^\bullet_c(X)$ \emph{together with its higher Massey products} --- in fact, one only needs to know the $m$-fold Massey products for $m \leq n$, which recovers what we said above for $n=2$.
 When $X$ is a compact oriented manifold, this is a theorem of Baranovsky--Sazdanovic \cite{baranovskysazdanovic}.\end{para}

 \begin{para} The prototype of our first main theorem is a result of Bendersky and Gitler \cite{benderskygitler}.
 They define for any integer $n \geq 1$ an explicit and combinatorially defined functor $\Lambda(n,-)$ from commutative dg algebras (cdga's) to $\mathbb S_n$-equivariant cochain complexes.
 If $A \to A'$ is a cdga quasi-isomorphism, then $\Lambda(n,A) \to \Lambda(n,A')$ is a quasi-isomorphism.
 If $A$ is a cdga model for the cochains $C^\bullet(X,\Q)$ of a space $X$, then this cochain complex computes the following relative cohomology group: